 We’re building a Community Resilience Network

-Mareeba Shire is made up of many unique communitiesWe’re currently inviting residents to nominate as Community Guardians – local points of contact who share information and liaise with Council to ensure communities are prepared before, during and after disasters.
+Mareeba Shire is made up of many unique communitiesWe’re inviting residents to nominate as Community Guardians – local points of contact who share information and liaise with Council to ensure communities are prepared before, during and after disasters.

 What is the Community Resilience Network (CRN)?